-- 6. The extent of the issue with empty homes is explained on pages 5 & 6 of the draft Strategy.
+5. The extent of the issue with empty homes is explained on pages 5 & 6 of the draft Strategy.
 The figures for homes vacant for two years or more are currently heavily distorted by a small number of new retirement living developments.
-The Beck Lodge development in Park Gate and Meadow Court in Sarisbury Green were largely completed during and around the COVID-19 pandemic, and many properties currently remain unsold and vacant. - 7.
-National comparisons (Action on Empty Homes/DLUHC data) on the number of long-term empty homes by district/borough are generally based on homes vacant for 6 months of more.
-2022 data showed that 1 in 71 homes were empty for six months or more in Fareham Borough (0.78% of total homes) compared to a national average of 1 in 50 homes (0.99%).
-Excluding the 129 empty retirement properties (explained in the paragraph above) would bring the percentage of homes in Fareham Borough vacant for 6 months of more down to 0.52%, nearly half the national average. - 8.
+The Beck Lodge development in Park Gate, Meadow Court in Sarisbury Green and Friary Meadows in Titchfield were largely completed during and around the COVID-19 pandemic, and many properties currently remain unsold and vacant.

+- 6. National comparisons (Action on Empty Homes/DLUHC data) on the number of long-term empty homes by district/borough are generally based on homes vacant for 6 months of more.
+2022 data showed that 0.78% of total homes in Fareham Borough were empty for six months or more, compared to a national average of 0.99%.
+Excluding the 129 empty retirement properties (explained in the paragraph above) would bring the percentage of homes in Fareham Borough vacant for 6 months or more down to 0.52%; nearly half the national average. - 7.
 The draft Strategy figures focus on those homes vacant for 1-2 years, and 2 years plus.
-This acknowledges that many homes vacant for over 6 months will resolve with no intervention or detrimental issues arising. - 9.
-When accounting for the empty retirement new builds (which is not representative of a trend) and other properties empty for logical reasons (such as the majority of flats at Assheton Court) it is clear that any remaining key issues around long-term empty homes is small in a numerical sense and focused on privately owned homes that remain empty.

-- 10. Privately owned empty homes that have been vacant for 1-2 years make up just 0.1% of homes in the Borough, with those empty for 2 years of more making up a further 0.07%. - 11.
+This acknowledges that many homes vacant for over 6 months will resolve with no intervention or detrimental issues arising. - 8.
+When accounting for the empty retirement new builds (which is not representative of a trend) and other properties empty for logical reasons (such as the majority of flats at Assheton Court) it is clear that any remaining key issues around long-term empty homes is small in a numerical sense and focused on privately owned homes that remain empty. - 9.
+Privately owned empty homes that have been vacant for 1-2 years make up just 0.1% of homes in the Borough, with those empty for 2 years of more making up a further 0.07%. - 10.
 Despite the low number of privately owned empty homes in the Borough it is often a small number of these homes where concerns from neighbours or the wider community can often be focused.
-This is primarily due to poor (or complete lack of) management and maintenance of the property. - 12.
+This is primarily due to poor (or complete lack of) management and maintenance of the property. - 11.
 Typical problems that can be associated with a minority of long-term empty homes include (a) visual neglect; (b) overgrown vegetation; (c) structural issues; (d) misuse; (e) failure to pay Council Tax (including Premiums if applicable); and/or (f) untraceable owners.
 In all cases empty residential properties can also be a missed opportunity.
 If brought into use the properties could provide a home for an individual or family.